Selected Work in Progress

 Author(s): Gonçalo Lima, Miguel Nunes

-Presentations (including scheduled): SOLE 2024 (May 2024); Junior Economists Meeting Milan (May 2024); EALE 2024 (September 2024)
+Presentations (including scheduled): EUI Microeconometrics Working Group (April 2025); EALE 2024 (September 2024); IWAEE 2024; Junior Economists Meeting Milan (May 2024); SOLE 2024 (May 2024)

 Grading Leniency and Educational Choices: Evidence from a Blind Grading Regime